adam-m-jcbs/xrb-sens-datashare/README.md

   + Hosted collaborative meetings at Monash
   + Provided expert consultation on Kepler, nuclear theory, nuclear data, nuclear astrophysics

-## LICENSE
+## LICENSE / Copyright

 License details are pending.
-As of now, all of this is copyright JINA-CEE / MSU with all rights reserved.
-An open release is being negotiated.
+As of now, all of this is
+copyright JINA-CEE / MSU 2020
+with all rights reserved.
+An open, citable release is in the works.
 This should be considered as a read-only reference for the time-being.